 Perhaps a new instrument or a bit more guitar and voice… who knows but it’ll be fun and difficult at the same time

-The Electricity Club gives its sincerest thanks to PAUL HAIG
+ELECTRICITYCLUB.CO.UK gives its sincerest thanks to Paul Haig

 Special thanks to James Nice at Les Disques du Crépuscule